enee351/enee351.github.io/homeworks/buffer-overflow/index.md

 After looking over the code to see how it works, answer the following four questions:

 <ul>
-<li>There is a stack-based overflow in the program.
-What is the name
-of the stack-allocated variable that contains the overflowed buffer?</li>
+*   There is a stack-based overflow in the program.
+What is the name of the stack-allocated variable that contains the overflowed buffer?
-<li>Consider the buffer you just identified: Running what line of code will overflow the buffer?
-(We want the line number, not the code itself.)</li>
+*   Consider the buffer you just identified: Running what line of code will overflow the buffer?
+(We want the line number, not the code itself.)
-<li>There is another overflow, <em>not dependent at all on the first</em>, of a <em>non</em>-stack-allocated
-buffer.
-What variable contains this buffer?</li>
+*   There is another overflow, <em>not dependent at all on the first</em>, of a <em>non</em>-stack-allocated buffer.
+What variable contains this buffer?
-<li>Consider the buffer you just identified: Running what line of code overflows the buffer?
-(We want the number here, not the code itself.)</li>
+*   Consider the buffer you just identified: Running what line of code overflows the buffer?
+(We want the number here, not the code itself.)
 </ul>

 Now use GDB to examine the running the program and answer the following questions.
 These questions are basically going to walk you through constructing an exploit of the non-stack-based overflow vulnerability you just identified.
 We will do less "hand holding" when asking about exploiting the stack-allocated buffer.